many cases original survey marking is limited to the noting

 are made of canvas and are far more robust than plastic tape.

-end of lane working area is marked by one or two sticks - in
+working area inside the lane is marked by one or two sticks - in

 sticks or painted wooden cubes are used to mark metal